Last update on November 09, 2023

 Through these three steps, CDP promotes its mission to encourage companies and cities to disclose their environmental data, thus furthering transparency and accountability with regards to sustainable practices, aiding in the creation of a more sustainable future.

 CDP is a voluntary reporting framework, to which any organization, regardless of size or industry, is invited to disclose.
-Companies report to CDP by responding to questionnaires through CDP’s Online Response System (ORS).
-The portal for corporate disclosure opens each year in April, although CDP makes the questionnaires public on their guidance page in advance to the opening date and recommends businesses start preparing their responses prior to the portal’s opening.
-The deadline to submit your questionnaires is in July to receive a score, or September without a score.
+Companies report to CDP by responding to a corporate questionnaire through CDP’s Online Reporting System (ORS).
+The portal opens each year in April, and CDP offers supporting documents on their guidance page in advance to the opening date and recommends businesses start preparing their responses prior to the portal’s opening.
+The deadline to submit your questionnaire is in July to receive a score, or September without a score.

 Reported data is then made publicly available through the CDP's database, allowing investors, customers, and the general public to access and analyze the information.
 Companies who submit by the July deadline will receive their CDP score which can range from D (lowest) to A (highest).